The Best Irish Pubs in NYC to Hit Up This St. Patrick’s Day

 Conveniently located a block away from Carnegie Hall is longtime neighborhood fixture PJ Carney’s Pub.
 Since 1927, the mahogany-walled circular bar has been serving nearby showgoers and sports fans alike.
 Pull up a stool and munch on a crispy order of Beer-battered Fish and Chips or a dozen hot wings to go with an ice cold beer from the 21 varieties on tap.

-Named after Irish writer Jonathan Swift, Swift Hibernian Lounge is a charmingly no-frills NoHo bar created to honor the lost art of conversation.
-With snug groups of picnic-style tables and no TVs, it’s an ideal location for really bonding with your fellow drinking buddies sans technological distractions.
-Explore the globally sourced craft beer selection or go for an ever-classic pint of Guinness, then take a peek at the food program which offers traditional Irish fare like Irish Brown Bread (with Kerrygold butter) and Corned Beef Sandwich (melted swiss, horseradish coleslaw, marble rye).
-Also, stay tuned for upcoming St. Patrick’s Day celebrations like trivia and readings of Irish poetry via their IG.
+Named after Irish writer Jonathan Swift, Swift Hibernian Lounge is a charming NoHo bar created to honor (and, perhaps, revive) the lost art of conversation.
+With snug groups of picnic-style tables and no TVs, it’s an ideal location for truly bonding with fellow drinking buddies sans technological distractions.
+Explore the globally sourced craft beer selection or go for an ever-classic pint of Guinness, then take a peek at the food program which offers traditional Irish fare like the Irish Brown Bread and Corned Beef Sandwich.
+Also, stay tuned for upcoming St. Patrick’s Day celebrations like a happy hour and literary reading via IG.